Fraczdev/CookieCuttr/readme.md

 # Cookiecuttr

-A web browser extension that silently rejects cookie/consent banners and shows you how long an article will take to read before you commit to it.
+A browser extension that gets cookie banners out of the way, gives you a quick reading estimate, and lets you save your place in an article.
 (Chrome / Manifest V3)

 ## The problem

-A few problems repeat on almost every website you visit:

-1. **Cookie/consent banners.** Every single site now interrupts you with a popup asking about cookies.
-You click "reject" (or hunt for it under "manage preferences") dozens of times a day, on every device, forever.
-It's the same click, over and over, for zero personal benefit.
+A few small problems get in the way of reading online:

+1. **Cookie/consent banners.** Sites interrupt the page with a consent popup.
+Finding the reject or necessary-only option is often harder than it should be.
-2. **Committing to an article blind.** You click a link with no idea if it's a 2-minute read or a 20-minute one, so you either bail partway through or avoid long pieces you'd have actually wanted to read.
+2. **Committing to an article blind.** A link rarely tells you whether the article is a two-minute read or a twenty-minute read.
+That makes it easy to start something you cannot finish.

-Neither problem is *hard* — they're just boring.
-That's exactly why it's a thing worth automating: a few seconds, saved thousands of times.
+3. **Losing your place.** If you close an article, switch tabs, or need to stop reading, it is not always easy to find the same paragraph again later.

+CookieCuttr handles these repetitive parts so you can spend less time managing pages and more time reading them.

 ## What this does

-A lightweight extension with two content-script features and a stats popup:
+A lightweight extension with three content-script features and a stats popup:

 ### 1. Auto-skip cookie banners
 - Recognizes major consent platforms (OneTrust, Cookiebot, Quantcast/Sourcepoint, Didomi, Osano, Termly, CookieYes, Complianz, WP Cookie Law Info, Borlabs...) by their known DOM structure and clicks the **reject/necessary-only** control — never "accept," so it doesn't opt you into tracking on your behalf.